Nayem73/MY-TECH-SHEET/My-Tech-Blogs/JavaItself.md

 - It is a class where only one instance of that class can ever exist!
 This is typically done by:

+  - 1. creating a private and static instance of the Singleton class itself.

-  - 1. Ensuring all the constructors are private
+    2. Ensuring all the constructors are private so that we can't create any instance of this Singleton class a second time.

-    2. Creating a method that returns a reference to the instance.
+    3. Creating a static method that returns a reference to the instance.

 ```java
 package com.nayemtech;